 - Remove the rolls on a plate.
 Hot and spicy rolls are very flavorful and soft in texture.
 Eat them hot with a few drops of coconut oil on top.

 - If you want to retain the shape and color of the rolls intact, don't cook it for one whistle, just steam, keeping an inverted steel glass on the weight hole.
 This blocks the pressure going out rapidly and ensures proper cooking.

-- Colocasia rolls remain fresh for two days in the normal temperature.
+- Colocasia rolls remain fresh for two days at room temperature.
 You can store it in a refrigerator for a week.
 Reheat it at the time of eating.
 People store it in the freezer for months and years!

 - Once the rolls are cool, it becomes firm and soft.
 Chop them into cubes of about one-inch sides.

 - These leaves have zero cholesterol.
 The dietary fiber and methionine in them help in breaking the triglyceride and lowering the cholesterol level.
-It is a 'super food' for those who are suffering from high cholesterol level.
+It is a 'superfood' for those who are suffering from high cholesterol levels.

 - Taro leaves have a good amount of iron in it.
 This helps in improving the red blood cells and thus reducing anemia.
 The people who are anemic should eat taro leaves regularly to overcome the problem.

 - Potassium in these leaves helps in proper electrolyte balance in the body.